Lil Bibby: 2015–2016: FC3 the Epilogue & Free Crack 4

-In 2015, Bibby released two singles "Ridah" and "Aww Man" for an upcoming album, supposedly the fourth installment in his Free Crack series.
-In late 2016, Bibby released "Thought It Was A Drought" and this was produced by DJ L Beats and Roberto Mario.
-After a long period with no music, in early 2018, Bibby began using the hashtag "Free Bibby" on social media, protesting his label's refusal to allow him to release the project.
+In 2015, Bibby released two singles "Ridah" and "Aww Man" (featuring Future) for an upcoming album, supposedly the fourth installment in his Free Crack series.
+Both singles failed to reach any domestic charts.
+In late 2016, Bibby released "Thought It Was A Drought", which was produced by DJ L Beats and Roberto Mario.
+After a long period without any releases, in early 2018, Bibby began using the hashtag "Free Bibby" on social media, protesting his label's refusal to allow him to release the project.